jitendra-chauhan/game-structure/README.md

 # game-structure
-this repo is a game structure that I use to build javascript games using express.js.
+this repo is a game structure that I use to build JavaScript games using express.js.